 Heavy snow and ice during the winter months can be particularly devastating to trees and other landscaping around your home.
-Broken branches, trees that have split apart, leaning trees, and even fallen trees happen every winter.
-While you, unfortunately, cannot control the weather in Northeast Ohio, you can take action to help your trees recover in spring.
+Broken branches, trees that have split apart, leaning trees, and even fallen trees happen every winter here in northeast Ohio.
+While you, unfortunately, cannot control the weather, you can take action now to help your trees recover in spring.

 Here are some tips for surveying the damage to your trees and beginning the post-winter clean-up: